jack-driscoll/jack-driscoll.github.io/_posts/2025-07-11-ubiquiti-xm.md

 ![5785 and 5220 center channels](/images/ubiquiti/site_survey_1.png)

 Well, I was wrong, we've got a 5220MHz (not visible on the spectrum analyzer due to constrained bandwidth) @ **-85/95dBm** and our network (5785) at **-48/93dBm**.
-This gives us an `SNR` of 45dBm, which is really good actually.[^2]  If you look at the AirView, though, you can clearly see the real noise floor looks more like **-75dBm**, although those transmissions are less frequent.
+This gives us an `SNR` of 45dBm, which is [really good actually](https://d2cpnw0u24fjm4.cloudfront.net/wp-content/uploads/802.11n-and-802.11ac-MCS-SNR-and-RSSI.pdf).
+If you look at the AirView, though, you can clearly see the real noise floor looks more like **-75dBm**, although those transmissions are less frequent.
 Why is this?
 I'd guess there's two other networks on **80MHz** channels.
 Unfortunately this is not an `802.11ac` radio, so I can't scan for these using this router (which is why I'd be thrilled if you had any old hardware [even AC is old now] you could send me, because I'm *really poor*).
 I'm hoping to get either a nanobeam AC or an LR AC so I can increase my visibility.
 I'm also going to see what chipset my laptop has and if I can do anything with that.
 The good thing is, the only two visible networks are not on top of each other, the bad thing is some of the invisible ones are.

+## Establishing a Link

+## We're Going In!

+One of the best things about these is they're embedded linux and run busybox, so if you're already familiar with linux and busybox, you've got a leg up on the competition.
+You can `SSH` into the radios and do a number of things, the most useful of which is `athstats`.

 ## Taking a Look at My Network {#my-network}